Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

 Here we present an alternative analysis to elucidate the crucial influence of the on-site and extended Hubbard interactions on the current magnitude.
 Our approach is based on examining how the spatial extent of individual energy eigenstates, quantified by the inverse participation ratio (IPR), is modified by varying $U$ and $V$, since the conducting behavior of the system is inherently linked to the extendedness of its eigenstates, and thus the current.

 Figure~\ref{fig:10} shows the results for a $40$-site ring under different combinations of $U$ and $V$.
 The left column corresponds to the half-filled case, while the right column represents a less-than-quarter-filled scenario.
 Each sub-figure illustrates the variation of the IPR as functions of both the energy eigenvalues and the disorder realizations.
 Two colors are used to represent the IPR values: red for IPR $\le 0.05$, and gray for all higher values.
-In principle, an extended state is characterized by an IPR approaching zero, whereas a localized state exhibits an IPR approaching unity.
-Although these bounds cannot be exactly reached in a finite system, the relative magnitudes of IPR provide a reliable indication of extendedness.
-In our analysis, states with IPR $\le 0.05$ are considered extended, while those with larger values are treated as less conducting or effectively localized.